 Self-evaluation is the process of assessing our own strengths and weaknesses, and it is an important tool for personal growth and development.
 When it comes to identifying strengths, it is important to look at both personal and professional qualities.
-Personal strengths can include qualities such as patience, creativity, and empathy, while professional strengths may involve skills like leadership, communication, and problem-solving.
+Personal strengths can include qualities such as patience, creativity, and empathy, while professional strengths may include skills like leadership, communication, and problem-solving.
+In this article, you will find examples of self-evaluation strengths that will help you craft a good self-evaluation.

 Related: Self Evaluation Examples [Complete Guide]